-Community invited to share local knowledge through online survey.
+Community thanked for sharing local knowledge through online survey.

 Capturing local knowledge is a key part of the marine park planning process.
-The marine values mapper survey tool has been developed in partnership with the University of Western Australia and is being used by DBCA to capture information about how people use and value the local marine environment.
-Local residents, as well as people who visit the area, are encouraged to get involved by completing the survey and sharing it with their local networks.
+The marine values mapper survey tool was developed in partnership with the University of Western Australia and used by DBCA to capture information about how people use and value the local marine environment.
+Local residents, as well as people who visit the area, were encouraged to get involved by completing the survey and sharing it with their local networks.
 The survey has now closed.
 The data collected is being used to inform the planning process and to help determine future management arrangements, including marine park zoning.